-Exclaimer uses a Sent Items Update feature to store sent messages (in your Sent Items folder) exactly as they were received - i.e. showing the message and the appropriate signature that was applied after signature/mail disclaimer policies were applied.
-The Sent Items Update feature can be configured to:
+Exclaimer uses a Sent Items Update feature to store sent messages (in your Sent Items folder) exactly as they were received, that is, showing the message and the appropriate signature that was applied (after the signature/mail disclaimer policies were applied).

-This method allows users to make the change themselves, and needs to be completed per user (i.e. for anyone using the Send-As option).
-It ensures that sent items are placed in the associated Sent-As mailbox, instead of the sending user's Sent Items.
+- Set a registry value on the Outlook client to allow users to make the change themselves.
+This needs to be completed per user (that is, for anyone using the Send-As option).
+It ensures that the sent items are placed in the associated Sent-As mailbox, instead of the sending user's Sent Items.

-This method allows an administrator to apply the setting to the mailbox, meaning that anyone using the Send-As option for that mailbox will have a copy of the sent item placed in their own Sent Items folder AND a copy will be placed in the associated Sent-As mailbox.
+- Configure the mailbox, to save a copy of the message to the Sent Items folder of the shared mailbox, for an on-premises Exchange Server.
+This method allows an administrator to apply the setting to the mailbox; this means that anyone using the Send-As option for that mailbox will have a copy of the sent item placed in their own Sent Items folder AND a copy will be placed in the associated Sent-As mailbox.

 To update the Windows registry: